reflectoring/reflectoring.github.io/_posts/2021-07-18-complete-guide-to-cors.md

 ![cors seq](/assets/img/posts/cors/seq.png)

-We will use the terms "Origin server" and "Cross-Origin server" throughout this article.
+We will use the terms "origin server" and "cross-origin server" throughout this article.

-The **"Origin server" will refer to the server from which the web page is fetched and "Cross-Origin server" will represent any server that is different from the "Origin server".**
+**The origin server is the server from which the web page is fetched and the cross-origin server is any server that is different from the origin server.**

-### Same Origin vs Cross Origin
+### Same-Origin vs. Cross-Origin
 As stated earlier, the Same-Origin Policy (SOP) is a default security policy implemented by browsers.
-The SOP permits the browser to load resources only from the "Origin server".
+The SOP permits the browser to load resources only from the origin server.

-In the absence of the Same-Origin Policy, any website will be able to access the document object model (DOM) of other websites and allow it to access potentially sensitive data as well as perform malicious actions on other websites without requiring user consent.
+In the absence of the Same-Origin Policy, any scripts downloaded from cross-origin servers will be able to access the document object model (DOM) of our website and allow it to access potentially sensitive data or perform malicious actions without requiring user consent.

 The following figure shows an HTML page `currentPage.html` making same or cross-origin requests to `targetPage.html`: